 The Inclusion Team will liaise closely with our primary partners to ensure that provision for young people, who may have SEND, is appropriately placed ready for your child's first day of school.
 If necessary, additional transition visits will be arranged to ensure that your child is prepared for their transition to Trafalgar.
-For a small number of students, this may include regular visits over a four-month period, but for most, a couple of extra visits are appropriate.
+For a small number of students, this may include regular visits over a four month period, but for most, a couple of extra visits are appropriate.

-All parents of children, who have SEND, are invited to attend a transition meeting prior to your child's start date.
+All parents of children, who have SEND, are invited to attend a coffee morning prior to your child's start date; during this morning, you will be introduced to the key members of staff within the Inclusion Team and invited to coproduce your child's passport to ensure that teachers benefit from your expert knowledge of your child.